dnlongen/IR-Toolkit/README.md

 * Email: david (at) securityforrealpeople.com
 * More info: https://www.securityforrealpeople.com/irtoolkit

 A collection of handy tools and scripts useful for computer incident response.
-With few exceptions, all tools are portable versions so the contents can be put ont a USB flash drive for easy use where needed.
+With few exceptions, all tools are portable versions so the contents can be put on a USB flash drive for easy use where needed.
 It should go without saying that an IR toolkit that will be used on suspected compromised systems should be read-only.
 I like Kanguru FlashBlu30 for its physical write-block switch and reasonable price, but others will do.

 * **WinPython:** Portable installation of Python with a myriad pre-installed packages, supporting the use of Python-based analysis scripts.
 Download your preferred flavor(s) of Python from https://winpython.github.io.
 * **RegistryExplorer:** Eric Zimmerman’s RegistryExplorer.exe (GUI) and RECmd.exe are small, fast Windows registry utility with strong searching capabilities.
 Find the latest version at https://ericzimmerman.github.io/